 What's Changed Recently

-- City of Yes ADU applications opened September 2025; only ~12% of residential lots eligible due to zone/lot restrictions
+- City of Yes ADU applications opened September 2025; only a minority of residential lots qualify due to zone, lot, and flood restrictions

 Tips for Building an ADU in New York City